Buzzie Reutimann

 Emil Lloyd "Buzzie" Reutimann (born May 7, 1941) is a former NASCAR driver from Zephyrhills, Florida.
 He is the father of former driver David Reutimann.
 Reutimann was inducted into the Northeast Dirt Modified Hall of Fame in 1997 and the Eastern Motorsport Press Association Hall of Fame in 2006.

+Racing career

 Reutimann began working on race cars at age 13 despite his mother's protests.
-Primarily a short track racer, he made one NASCAR start on November 11, 1962 in Tampa, Florida at Golden Gate Speedway.
+Primarily a short track racer, he made one NASCAR start on November 11, 1962, in Tampa, Florida, at Golden Gate Speedway.
 He started 18th and finished 10th in the event, which was considered part of the 1963 season.
 He was given the nickname "Buzzie" at birth after several nurses noticed he made buzzing sounds as an infant.
-He drove the number #00, and so did his son David in the Sprint Cup Series.
+He drove the number #00, and so did his son David in the Cup Series.

+While competing on dirt tracks in the Northeast, Reutimann was a summer resident on a farm in the Asbury section of Franklin Township, Warren County, New Jersey.

-In 1972 Reutimann won the dirt modified track championship at the Orange County Fair Speedway in Middletown, New York.
+In 1972, Reutimann won the dirt modified track championship at the Orange County Fair Speedway in Middletown, New York.
 That same year he captured the win at the prestigious Eastern States 200.
+Reutimann would also win the first running of the event now known as Super Dirt Week in 1972 at the Syracuse Fairgrounds.
+He would win again in 1973.

-Now in his seventies, Reutimann continues to race and win to this day.
+Reutimann has continued to race and win into his eighties.
 He competes weekly at East Bay Raceway Park in Tampa, Florida.

+Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)